-Verification of Coverage
+• Verification of Coverage

-Contractor shall furnish the City of Stockton with original certificates and amendatory endorsements.
-If necessary, copies of the applicable insurance language, effecting coverage required by this contract may be included.
+Contractor shall furnish the City of Stockton with original certificates and amendatory endorsements required by this clause.
 All certificates and endorsements are to be received and approved by the City of Stockton Risk Services before work commences.
 Failure to obtain the required documents prior to the work beginning shall not waive the Contractor's obligation to provide them.
-The City of Stockton reserves the right to require complete, certified copies of all required insurance policies, required by these specifications, at any time, for any reason or no reason.
+The City of Stockton reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by these specifications, at any time, for any reason or no reason.